CaryBucz/readme-edits/README.md

 The last sofware coding I had done was in robotic C controls, three years ago.

 I do hope this demonstrates how I can teach myself anything in a short period to get a job done.
+I added something to compare.